 Mississippi Gateway Regional Park

 Follow the more than two miles of trails along the bank of the river and disappear into the beauty and quiet of nature.
 Look for signs of the abundant wildlife that live in or visit the park—mink, beaver, hawks, osprey, deer, turtles and river otters.
-In winter, snowshoeing and cross-country skiing are popular activities here.
+In winter, snowshoeing is popular here.

 Interactive Map of Mississippi Gateway